bscotch/rumpus-ce/README.md

 ### Methods

-Full documentation is provided via typings and JSDocs.
+Full documentation is provided via types and JSDocs.
 Below is a quick, non-comprehensive list of functionality for convenience.

 #### General